HigherEduSpot/highereduspot.github.io/content/docs/announcements/jobs-in-higher-education-page-is-now-active.md

 ---
 weight: 1001
-title: "Announcement: Jobs in Higher Education Page is Now Active"
+title: "Jobs in Higher Education Page is Now Active"
 description: "The Jobs in Higher Education page is now live on our website, providing a comprehensive resource for job seekers in the academic world."
 icon: brand_awareness
 date: 2025-01-03T15:00:00+03:00